CHESTER L. TRENT, M.D.

 Practice Area and Services

-After working in North Carolina in 1992-1993 as a psychiatrist for the Albemarle Mental Health Center, he resumed psychiatric practice in New Jersey as the medical director of the Psychiatric Screening Service at Monmouth Medical Center in Long Branch, New Jersey.
-Persons referred to the screening service on an emergency basis were evaluated for their need for psychiatric care including the possibility of commitment to a mental health hospital facility.
-More recently, Dr. Trent served on the staff of New Jersey’s Special Treatment Unit for sexual offenders at Avenel, New Jersey.
+Dr. Trent has held other hospital appointments.
+After working in North Carolina briefly in 1992-1993, he resumed psychiatric practice in New Jersey, assuming the medical directorship of the Psychiatric Screening Service at Monmouth Medical Center in Long Branch, New Jersey.
+This screening service accepted persons referred on an emergency basis from Monmouth County, New Jersey for evaluation and determination of individuals’ needs for psychiatric care including the possibility of commitment to a mental health hospital facility.
+He has also served as Director of Psychiatry at Monmouth Medical Center.

 Chester L. Trent, M.D.

 12 Christopher Way